 There’s arguably no spicy condiment more popular than Sriracha across the globe, but its chili paste cousin – sambal oelek – is doing its best to carve out its culinary niche worldwide.
 These are two fiery flavors, but when the line is drawn in the sand, where do they stand?
 Which is spicier?
 Is one more complexly flavored than the other?
 Can they be used interchangeably?
-We dive into these questions head first in another PepperScale Showdown.
+We dive into these questions as we compare sambal oelek and Sriracha.

 In terms of ingredients, how do Sriracha and sambal oelek compare?

 These two chili-based products have more in common than most people realize.
-Sriracha sauce mainly contains chili peppers, sugar, salt. garlic, and a light amount of vinegar.
-It’s a simple recipe compared to most hot sauces, and it helps keep the sauce rich in hot pepper flavor.
+Sriracha sauce mainly contains chili peppers, sugar, salt, garlic, and a light amount of vinegar.
+It’s a simple recipe compared to most hot sauces, which helps keep the sauce rich in hot pepper flavor.

 Sambal oelek, too, is simple – just chilies, salt, vinegar, and water.
 It’s by far one of the simplest chili pastes around, but that doesn’t mean it loses out of flavor.

 So the big differences between sambal oelek and Sriracha can be boiled down to sugar and garlic, as well as how these ingredients are prepared.
-Sriracha is puréed into a relative thick, but smooth, hot sauce.
+Sriracha is puréed into a relatively thick, but smooth hot sauce.
 Sambal oelek is made into a chunkier paste.

 So which is hotter?
 Sambal oelek or Sriracha?

 The heat is very comparable when comparing the store-bought options.
 While sambal oelek doesn’t list its Scoville heat ranking, we know that Sriracha ranges from 1,000 to 2,500 Scoville heat units.
 That puts it within the upper-mild to low-medium range of heat.
 Compare that to the jalapeño (2,500 to 8,000 SHU), and you can easily imagine its overall heat.